japplefield/fin342-corp-structure/Report.md

 ## Results
 ### Quarterly Change in Debt and Equity
-After calculating "The Four Key Ratios" for all 1322 companies with complete data, I calculated medians for each of the 11 GICS Sectors for each of the past four quarters.
+After calculating the above four ratios for all 1322 companies with complete data, I calculated medians for each of the 11 GICS Sectors for each of the past four quarters.
 These medians are graphed below:

 ![](https://user-images.githubusercontent.com/11810237/101420457-39d3f300-38c0-11eb-97c6-36c3aa1bb8a5.png){ width=50% }
 ![](https://user-images.githubusercontent.com/11810237/101420465-3ccee380-38c0-11eb-86a1-3dcc315679a8.png){ width=50% }
 ![](https://user-images.githubusercontent.com/11810237/101420469-3e001080-38c0-11eb-8662-38f7a3719c1b.png){ width=50% }
 ![](https://user-images.githubusercontent.com/11810237/101420471-40626a80-38c0-11eb-8e14-063f53a001fc.png){ width=50% }
 \begin{figure}[!h]
-\caption{The Median "Four Key Ratios" for each of the 11 GICS Sectors Q4 2019 to Q3 2020}
+\caption{The median ratios for each of the 11 GICS Sectors Q4 2019 to Q3 2020}
 \end{figure}

 Some notable conclusions can be drawn from the above graphs.
 First, a lot of firms continued to pay dividends despite the financial strain on the economy as a whole.
 The median real estate firm paid out approximately 0.13x its annual EBITDA as a dividend at the end of each of the studied quarters.
 Part of this could be attributable to SEC requirements that real estate investment trusts (REITs) must pay out 90% of their taxable income annually in the form of dividends.[^2] The amount of equity raised from share issuance trended upwards over the past four quarters.
 Sectors like information technology and health care both saw sharp increases equity raised by share issuance in Q3 2020.
 Perhaps the most important takeaway from the above graphs is that the magnitude of capital raised by issuing debt, on average, far exceeded that of capital raised by issuing equity.
 The median consumer discretionary and real estate firm both issued debt on the order of 0.4-0.5x their annual EBITDA during just Q1 2020.
 While this could be a sign of financial distress due to COVID, it could also be a result of the incredibly low cost of borrowing.